Friday, 1 April 2016

 Crunchy peanut butter on toast.

-Cereal with cold milk (raisin wheats, rice crispies or crunchy nut cornflakes).
+Cereal with cold coconut milk or oat milk (raisin wheats, rice crispies or crunchy nut cornflakes).

 Croissants with jam.